Humanoid-Teleoperation/humanoid-teleoperation.github.io/_pages/4-assisted-teleop.md

 Delegating robot's full control to the human operator's experience can often limit the efficiency of the teleoperation, resulting in clunky motions, failures, or numerous attempts before being able to accomplish a given task.
 This applies particularly to humanoid robots where the operator has to control many aspects at once via teleoperation (e.g., the pose of both hands, the feet location, balance) and can fail very easily without significant robot autonomy being used simultaneously.
 In shared-control teleoperation, some robot autonomy is used to assist the user in accomplishing the desired task, potentially making teleoperation easier and more seamless.
 Generally, the operator's input is modified according to specific metrics by sharing the control authority between the robot and the operator to enhance performance or safety <d-cite key="dragan2013"></d-cite>.
 For example, in <d-cite key="rakita2019"></d-cite>, Rakita _et al._ teleoperated the upper-body of a humanoid using a shared-control approach, providing on-the-fly assistance to help the user complete tasks more easily, enhancing the end-effectors control while performing bi-manipulation of objects.
 Similarly, in <d-cite key="rahal2019"></d-cite>,  Rahal _et al._ designed a shared control approach to assist the human operator by enforcing different nonholonomic-like constraints representative of the cutting kinematics.
-In other shared-control approaches, the user provides an input $\bm{u}$, which enables the robot to predict human intent, and assist her/him in the task by adjusting the motion or by executing a pre-optimized version of that motion <d-cite key="dragan2013"></d-cite>.
-Then, a blending policy arbitrates the user input $\bm{u}$ and the enhanced robot motion $\bm{r}$, determining the final reference:
+In other shared-control approaches, the user provides an input $\bf{u}$, which enables the robot to predict human intent, and assist her/him in the task by adjusting the motion or by executing a pre-optimized version of that motion <d-cite key="dragan2013"></d-cite>.
+Then, a blending policy arbitrates the user input $\bf{u}$ and the enhanced robot motion $\bf{r}$, determining the final reference:
 \begin{equation}
-\bm{u^*} = (1-\alpha)\bm{u}+\alpha\bm{r},
+\bf{u^*} = (1-\alpha)\bf{u}+\alpha\bf{r},
 \label{eq:sharedcontrol}
 \end{equation}
 where $\alpha$ can be any scalar function.
 A common choice is the confidence in the prediction of the user intent: